AshishPandagre/ccube/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<h1>cCube</h1>stands for "Code Collaborate Conquer", a platform to code with your peers.
+<h1>cCube</h1>stands for "Complete Code Collaboration", a platform to code with your peers.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others.